Charter season, May–October

-Choose from sailing yachts, catamarans and motor yachts up to 40 metres—each crewed with skipper and hostess—for a private boat hire that reaches Formentera's turquoise anchorages in under twenty minutes.
+Choose from sailing yachts, catamarans and motor yachts up to 40 metres, each delivered with skipper and hostess for day trips to Formentera and beyond.

 City